AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## X-Axis Labels: Fixed Width and Text Wrapping

-Sometimes you may encounter a situation when point names (which are used as arguments and are displayed in X axis labels) are too long and chart engine removes some of them because they don't fit the chart size this undesired result can be avoided in several ways: you can allow labels to overlap, change the overflow mode (use standard javascript **textOverflow()** method), or set fixed width to the labels and make them wrap their content.
+Sometimes you may encounter a situation when point names (which are used as arguments and are displayed in the X-axis labels) are too long and chart engine removes some of them because they don't fit the chart size this undesired result can be avoided in several ways: you can allow labels to overlap, change the overflow mode (use standard javascript **textOverflow()** method), or set fixed width to the labels and make them wrap their content.

-The following example demonstrates standard behavior of the X axis labels.
+The following example demonstrates standard behavior of the X-axis labels.
 As you can see long labels cause component to skip several labels in order to prevent overlapping:

 {sample}AGST\_Labels\_Formatting\_14{sample}